American Civics Test: Controversy

 On December 1, 2020, USCIS adopted a revised version of the 2008 civics test.
 This came after a decennial review during President Donald Trump's administration.
 The revised 2020 version increased the number of questions while making the wording more difficult for non-native English speakers.
 Many of the standards and accommodations were also modified, such as raising the application fee and expanding requirements for disabled applicants.
 To that end, immigration organizations warned that the test revision would make it harder for poor immigrants from non-English-speaking countries to become voting citizens.
 Although a copy of the test and its answers are made available online, advocates worry about more disadvantaged applicants' ability to understand more nuanced questions.
 Critics of the new test believe it is designed to add an unnecessary barrier to naturalization.
-However, this policy has been reversed in compliance with an executive order signed by President Joe Biden on February 2, 2021, which reinstates the 2008 civics test as the standard basis for all test questions.